 Ignition interlock devices (IIDs) are machines installed in vehicles as a requirement for certain drunk driving offenders.
 Every state in the U.S. mandates the use of IIDs in at least some circumstances following conviction for impaired driving.
-The devices force a motorist to test his breath-alcohol concentration before starting a car.
+The devices forces a motorist to test his or her breath-alcohol concentration before starting a car.

 Installing an ignition interlock device can be expensive and having the device installed on your vehicle can be embarrassing.
 Avoiding the required installation of an ignition interlock device is one big reason, among many, why so many motorists fight so hard to avoid a DUI conviction.

 Now, new evidence published by Mothers Against Drunk Driving aims to show how well these devices work.
 MADD's recently-released research is likely aimed at convincing every state to adopt mandatory ignition interlock devices for all motorists convicted of DUI.

 According to MADD, ignition interlock devices stopped 2.3 million attempts on the part of motorists to drive while impaired by alcohol since 2006.
 In Alabama alone, 1,943 attempts to drive drunk were stopped by the IID and in the last year alone, 765 motorists were prevented from operating their vehicles because their blood alcohol concentration was too high.